S1NAPANAHI/telegram-forwarder/docs/Deployment_Guide.md

 *   **Health Checks:** Configure health checks to ensure your services are running correctly.
 *   **Logging:** Render provides centralized logging for all your services.

-## 4. MongoDB Atlas (Database Hosting)
+## 4. Supabase (Database Hosting)

-You are already using MongoDB Atlas, which is a fully managed cloud database service.
+You are now using Supabase, which provides a fully managed PostgreSQL database.
 This means:
-*   You don't need to deploy MongoDB yourself.
+*   You don't need to deploy PostgreSQL yourself.
-*   Atlas handles backups, scaling, and maintenance.
+*   Supabase handles backups, scaling, and maintenance.
-*   Your application connects to it via the `MONGODB_URI` connection string.
+*   Your application connects to it via the `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` (for backend operations).

 This guide should help you understand the deployment landscape for your project.